 In this chart, we want to display the region name on the category (X) axis, and annual sales of each region on the value (Y) axis.
 However, as the region names are too long to be displayed completely on the category axis, we will create a formula here to just get the abbreviations of the region names.

 - In the Display screen, scroll down to the Formulas node in the Resources box, and then select <New Formula...>.

-- Input the formula name Region_AbbreviationName in the Enter Formula Name dialog and select OK, then define the formula in the Formula Editor as follows (you can copy the formula to the formula editing area directly), select Save on the toolbar to save the formula, and close the editor.
+- Type the formula name Region_AbbreviationName in the Enter Formula Name dialog box and select OK, then define the formula in the Formula Editor as follows (you can copy the formula to the formula editing area directly), select Save on the toolbar to save the formula, and close the editor.

 - Add the formula Region_AbbreviationName to the Category box and YearofOrderDate to the Series box one by one by selecting each and selecting beside the corresponding box.
 In the Show Values box, a numerical value is required.

 In this lesson, we need to show the annual sales of each region, so a summary which is created on the column Annual Sales, and grouped by the formula Region_AbbreviationName is needed.

 - Select <New Summary...> under the Summaries node in the Resources box of the Display screen.

 - In the New Summary dialog box, specify the aggregate function as Sum, add the field Annual Sales from the Customers table to the Summary On field, specify the Group By field as the Region_AbbreviationName formula, then select OK.

 - Type Sum_AnnualSalesbyRegion_AbbreviationName in the Enter Summary Name dialog box and select OK to create the summary.